DSaladinCH/al-object-helper/README.md

 If you work with large AL projects, you quickly lose track of your objects.
 This extension helps you with this.
 So you can quickly access objects without searching for them for a long time.
+You can also jump to any Event Subscriber and implement any Event across all app Files with the integrated search.

 ## Features